 Critical Analysis of “Church Going”:

 Many readers and critics have misinterpreted it as a religious poem but Philip Larkin has denied this interpretation.
 Though the poem is about churches yet it is not a religious poem, says Philip Larkin.
-According to him, it is a pure secular poem, in which no specific sect or religion has been criticized; instead, he just talks about the future of churches.
-He just gives his opinions.
-He also depicts the future of people with respect to religion and superstition beliefs.
-World war left impact on many prudent minds.
+According to him, it is a purely secular poem, in which no specific sect or religion has been criticised; instead, he just talks about the future of churches.
+He just makes his opinions.
+He also depicts people’s future with respect to religion and superstition beliefs.
+World War left an impact on many prudent minds.
 Religion was fading because their prayers were not being answered.

 Philip Larkin about “Church Going” said:-

 “It is of course an entirely secular poem.
 I was a bit irritated by an American who insisted to me it was a religious poem.
 It isn’t religious at all.
 Religion surely means that the affairs of this world are under divine supervenience, and so on, and I go to some pains to point out that I don’t bother about that kind of thing, that I am deliberately ignorant of it.”Philip Larking

 It should be kept in mind that the poem is not religious at all.
 However, critics (whom Philip Larkin calls irrational) do not agree with the remarks of the poet.
 They believe that somehow, religion is involved.
 The church is directly proportional to religion, therefore, either intentionally or unintentionally religion has been linked.

 Stanzas-I & II Critical Analysis of Church Going: